 On the other hand, a ready-to-use chatbot has its limitations.
 It’s already been built, so the types of features you can add or changes you can make will probably be severely limited.
 Depending on the bot building platform, you may find restrictions on which channels you can use your bot on.

 Now it’s time to decide on your chatbot design.
 There are several things you’ll need to consider.
 Do you want a text-based chatbot or a voice-based chatbot?
-A text-based chatbot, or messenger chatbot, works on one or more messaging platforms.
+A text-based messenger chatbot, works on one or more messaging platforms.
 Users will likely interact with this kind of chatbot on a screen, like their mobile device or computer.
 A voice-based chatbot works differently.
 Users interact with a voice-based chatbot by speaking to it in their natural language, usually screen-free.

 Once you’ve decided which kind of chatbot you need, it’s time to design your conversation flow.
 There should be a balance of functionality and engagement.
 Here are a few things to consider:

 Think about your customers and about the different things they might talk about with your bot.
 Think about how those conversations could start.
 For example, people usually begin a conversation with a greeting such as “hello” or “hi there”.
 Your bot will need to be able to recognize these phrases and respond with a “greeting message”.
-Also keep in mind that your bot will more than likely receive unexpected responses, so ensure that they are accounted for when designing your conversation.
+Also, keep in mind that your bot will more than likely receive unexpected responses, so ensure that they are accounted for when designing your conversation.

 ‘Yes’ or ‘No’ buttons or suggested topic or question buttons can create an easy and timely experience for your users.
 Quick reply options are also great for users that aren’t quite sure what they need or what topic their question falls into.